msowers72/Project-Tracker/README.md

 <msowers72@yahoo.com>

 ## Description:
-Today, the global gym industry has an estimated worth of over $96.7 billion dollars, and there are over 37,000 fitness applications, available in the Google Play store.
-I've created a very simple and free fitness application that will allow users to track, two different types of workouts.
+I've created a simple project-traker application that will allow users to track, different types of projects.
+For example, users will be able to add the projects name, type, hourly wage and the projects due date with this application.

 ## Usage
-As a user, I will be able to track my daily cardio and resistance workouts.
+As a user, I will be able to track my daily projects and estimate total earnings from each project.
-The application tracks, the name, type, weight, sets, reps and the duration of your exercises.

-## Dependencies
+## Built-With
+* HTML
+* CSS
+* JavaScript
+* Bootstrap
-* Express
+* jQuery
-* Mongoose
+* momentjs
-* Morgan
+* Google Fonts

 ## Licenses